Osmosis

 The way our cat

-sleeps on books
+sleeps on our books

-her head reposed
+osmosis, her head reposed

-on the cover’s title,
+on the cover’s

-her paw outstretched
+title, her paw outstretched

 over the author’s name